Acclaimed Novelist, Author of the Tales of the City Series

 Launched in 1976 as a groundbreaking serial in the San Francisco Chronicle, Armistead Maupin’s iconic Tales of the City series has since blazed its own trail through popular culture – from a sequence of globally best-selling novels, to a Peabody Award-winning television miniseries starring Olympia Dukakis and Laura Linney, to an ambitious new musical that had its world premiere at San Francisco’s American Conservatory Theater in 2011.
 The series now encompasses eight hugely popular novels: Tales of the City, More Tales of the City, Further Tales of the City, Babycakes, Significant Others, Sure of You, Michael Tolliver Lives, and Mary Ann in Autumn.
-The next Tales novel, The Days of Anna Madrigal, is to be released December 2013
+The next Tales novel, The Days of Anna Madrigal, is to be released in January 2014.

 Maupin’s 1992 novel, Maybe the Moon, which followed the serio-comic adventures of a dwarf actress working in Hollywood, was named one of the ten best books of the year by Entertainment Weekly.
 The Night Listener (2000), a psychological suspense novel inspired by an eerie episode in Maupin’s own life, became a 2006 feature film starring Robin Williams and Toni Collette.

 In 1997 Maupin received the Bill Whitehead Award for Lifetime Achievement from the Publishing Triangle of New York.
 In 2002 he was honored with the Trevor Project’s Life Award “for his efforts in saving young lives.”
 Maupin was the first recipient of Litquake’s Barbary Coast Award for his literary contribution to San Francisco.
 In 2012 he was awarded Lambda's Pioneer Award which is bestowed on individuals who have broken new ground in the field of LGBT literature and publishing.